“Here’s how a daily 15-minute spiritual pit stop will clear up your life.

 - A spiritual pit stop requires that you stop, so you can make the connection.

 - You have a team of experts waiting for you to make a spiritual pit stop.

 - It’s in keeping your journal, your logbook, just like the pit crew does, you will begin to see what is happening and why.

 How It Works: What the Spirit Guides have explained in this insight is mastering the art of living in two worlds simultaneously.
 In a dream, you can’t interpret it while you are in it.
 In life, you can’t see it until you write it in your journal.
-Both worlds come together once you write it down.
+Being in 2 worlds come together once you write it down.
 However, you won’t usually see what that is for days, weeks, months and sometimes years later.
 You wouldn’t see it at all if you didn’t keep a log.
 While you are following this practice of writing in your journal about what was unusual or out of the ordinary, each day for at least 15-minutes, you are also building a communication bridge to your Spirit Guides.
 That’s the by-product of taking your daily pit stops. ~ Linda Deir

 A mix of Spirituality and Unexpected Psychology … Linda Deir Transition Coach … guidance from “those” who know you best!